timdream/wordcloud2.js/README.md

 Use `grunt test` to ensure all options can be set without JavaScript error.

-Use `grunt compare --base-commit=master` to compare your proposed fix with `master` branch.
+Use `grunt compare --base-commit=gh-pages` to compare your proposed fix with `gh-pages` branch.